zinkem5/as3-manual/as3_manual.md

 ```
 For more details covering different scenarios, see [Service Discovery in AS3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/service-discovery.html).

-## Chapter 6: Templating
+## Chapter 5: Templating

-At scale, configurating BIG-IP by writing AS3 by hand for every application and service deployed may get tedious.
+At scale, configuring BIG-IP with hand written AS3 declarations for every application and service deployed may get tedious.
 Many will resort to copy pasting a few basic Application objects and tweaking them to fit their needs.

 The copy-paste workflow can be streamlined without much effort by using a templating system.
 Here we take a look at one such templating system developed for AS3.
 It uses mustache to parse logicless templates, then generates a simple schema describing the template variables.
 The schema can be used to auto-generate a command line interface or a REST API, as well as HTML forms.

 The goal of a template system is to take the complexity and repetition out of creating and modifying declarations.
 We want to minimize the amount of information the declaration author needs to have to get the desired output declaration.

-A template system is composed of two pieces, a template syntax for identifying places in the template text for substution, and a renderer for producing a valid declaration.
-The user provides parameters to the renderer and recieves a valid AS3 declaration in response.
+A template system is composed of two pieces, a template syntax for identifying places in the template text for substitution, and a renderer for producing a valid declaration.
+The user provides parameters to the renderer and receives a valid AS3 declaration in response.

 An example template: